idun-project/idun-cartridge/README.md

 What does it do?
 Hopefully a [demo](https://www.youtube.com/watch?v=X_DMMz55Tpo) is worth a thousand words.

+I've also just created (January 5, 2024) a [Discord Server](https://discord.gg/mWwpZb5t) for the project.
+This is for idun-project discussion, new user advice, and beta testing new features.

 ### Hardware

 The idun-cartridge uses a Propeller 1 micro-controller to provide a fast hardware interface between the C128 and a Raspberry Pi ("RPi") that runs a customized Linux OS.
 The cartridge is designed to work and fit best with the Raspberry Pi Zero 2.
 However, any recent Raspberry Pi can be made to work.